-Using highly validated, world-class assessments, John shows them what’s behind the veneer.
+Using highly validated, world-class employment aptitude tests, John shows them what’s behind the veneer.
 Dan refers to John as his “spirit guide.”
-“Psychometric evaluations are half science and half human experience.
+“Psychometric assessments are half science and half human experience.
 There is so much to consider when evaluating a person’s results.
 John helps us understand the intricacies of human behaviour.”

 Building executive teams with high EQ